Aftershocks in central Italy have rattled residents and rescue workers trying to find more earthquake survivors.

 Charitable assistance began pouring into the earthquake zone in traffic-clogging droves yesterday.

 Church groups from a variety of Christian denominations, along with farmers offering donated peaches, pumpkins, and plums, sent vans along the one-way road into Amatrice that was already packed with emergency vehicles and trucks carrying sniffer dogs.

 Other assistance was spiritual.

-Geologists surveyed the damage on Thursday to determine which buildings were still inhabitable, while Culture Ministry teams were fanning out to assess the damage to some of the region's cultural treasures, especially its medieval-era churches.
+Geologists surveyed the damage yesterday to determine which buildings were still inhabitable, while culture ministry teams were fanning out to assess the damage to the region’s cultural treasures, especially its medieval-era churches.

 Italian news reports said prosecutors investigating the quake were looking in particular into the collapse of Amatrice’s Romolo Capranica school, which was restored in 2012 using funds set aside after the last major quake in 2009.

-Major quakes in Italy are often followed by criminal charges being filed against architects, builders and officials responsible for public works if the buildings crumble.
-In the case of the L'Aquila quake, prosecutors also put six geologists on trial for allegedly having failed to adequately warn residents about the temblor.
-Their convictions were overturned on appeal.
+Major quakes in Italy are often followed by criminal charges being filed against architects, builders, and officials responsible for public works if the buildings crumble.

 © Irish Examiner Ltd. All rights reserved